DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

 To do this, we need to check for 2 conditions check of the top of the stack.

-We need to check if there are items in the stack, if there isn't that when add it to top of the stack.
+We need to check if there are items in the stack, if there aren't any then add it to the top of the stack.

 Then all we do is take the newly created node, put the user data into the data section and make the next pointer that points to the next node Null because it is the start of the list.